irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 ## 2- nwcrg meeting@ietf105

-Friday, July 26, 2019, Morning session I, 10:00-12:00, Sainte-Catherine.
+Friday, July 26, 2019, Morning session I, 10:00-12:00

 #### 00- Welcome, administrative and general matters
-(Chairs) (10')
+(Chairs)
-About FECFRAME-ext/RLC/TinyMT32 standardisation @ TSVWG: three documents entered RFC Editor Queue.
+NB: FECFRAME-ext/RLC/TinyMT32 standardisation @ TSVWG: three documents entered RFC Editor Queue.

-C (Dave Oran, ICNRG chair hat): The base protocol stacks for CCN are puslibhed for RFC.
+C (Dave Oran, ICNRG chair hat): The base protocol stacks for CCN are published for RFC.
 We have a stable base to do the binding with network coding.
 We should change the RFC version in the documents.

 #### 01- Hackathon feedback: Sliding Window FEC codec project (SWiF Codec)
-(Vincent Roca) (5+5')
+(Vincent Roca)

 The goal is to design a reference and open source free codec for sliding window schemes.
 Another goal is to challenge the generic FEC API.